PNNL-CompBio/ion-mob-ms/docs/index.md

 ## Ion Mobility Mass Spec Dashboard

 The Ion Mobility Mass Spec Dashboard is designed to allow scientists to generate results from raw Ion Mobility-Mass Spectrometry data without requiring assistance from an engineer or bioinformatician.
-This dashboard links four sequential command line tools into a single user-friendly application.
-This application communicates with Docker Desktop to dynamically spin up docker containers and manage a filesystem.
-Each tool has been dockerized and together perform the floowing steps: quality control data processing, file type conversion (from proprietary to an open-source format), detection of unique features, and calculation of collision-cross section (CCS).
+This dashboard links four sequential command line tools into a single user-friendly application which communicates with Docker Desktop to dynamically spin up docker containers and manage the filesystem.
+Each tool has been dockerized and together they perform the following steps: quality control data processing, file type conversion (from proprietary to an open-source format), detection of unique features, and calculation of collision-cross section (CCS).

-## Ion Mobility Spectrometry-Mass Spectrometry (IMS-MS) Background
+## IMS-MS Background

 Mass Spectrometry (MS) is used to identify and differentiate unknown molecules by comparing intensities and mass-to-charge-ratio (m/z).
-This is important in clinical research and drug development, however, this method stuggles with identifying small molecules, isomers, or enantiomers.
+This is important in clinical research and drug development, however, this method stuggles with identifying small molecules, isomers, and enantiomers.
 To increase the accuracy of molecular identification, MS can be paired with Ion Mobility Spectrometry (IMS).
-IMS generates an additional descriptive variable called collision cross section (CCS) which can further differentiate between these molecules.
+IMS generates an additional descriptive variable called the "collision cross section", or CCS, which is used to further differentiate between unknown molecules.

-This application analyzes three methods of ion mobility spectrometry: single field drift tube ion mobility spectrometry (single field DTIMS), stepped field drift tude ion mobility spectrometry (stepped field DTIMS), and structures for lossless ion manipulations (SLIM).
+This application analyzes the following three methods of ion mobility spectrometry:
+1) Single Field Drift Tube Ion Mobility Spectrometry (single field DTIMS)
+2) Stepped Field Drift Tube Ion Mobility Spectrometry (stepped field DTIMS)
+3) Structures for Lossless Ion Manipulations (SLIM)

 **Drift Tube Ion Mobility Spectrometry**

 DTIMS seperates ions by collision cross section.
-This works accelerating ions through a straight tube filled with an inert buffer gas, as the ions pass through the tube, they bump into buffer gas molecules and are slowed down.
-Drift (retention) time is used as a predictor of CCS as ions with a greater CCS collide with and are slowed by buffer molecules, the inverse is true with small molecules.
+This works by accelerating ions through a straight tube filled with an inert buffer gas, as the ions pass through the tube, they bump into buffer gas molecules and are slowed down.
+Drift (retention) time is used as a predictor of CCS.
+Ions with a greater CCS collide with and are slowed down more by buffer molecules, the inverse is true with small molecules.
 Single field DTIMS uses a single electrical field to accelerate ions through the tube.
 This differs from stepped field DTIMS which uses an alternating electrical curent to propel ions though the tube.
-Length of drift tube increases resolution and as such, both methods of DTIMS are limited by instrument space.
+An increase in the length of drift tube increases resolution and both methods of DTIMS are limited by instrument space.

 **Structures for Lossless Ion Manipulations**